samrylanjamesharris/ChatAPI/README.md

-# ChatAPI - V1.3
+# ***ChatAPI - V1.3***
-A standalone HTML chat interface for interacting with AI models via API.
-No installation, no backend, just a single file hosted
+*A standalone HTML chat interface for interacting with AI models via API.
+No installation, no backend, just a single file hosted.*

 **Try it live:** [Live Website!](https://samrylanjamesharris.github.io/ChatAPI/chatapi.html)